Higher Extensions of Lie Algebroids: Introduction

-However, when we try to do the same for Lie $n$-algebroid for $n\ge 2$, we encounter a different story.
-First of all, to model a degree $n$ non-negative graded manifold on a graded vector bundle requires an unnatural choice of connection (even though it is always possible).
+Now we apply the same procedure for higher NQ manifolds and we encounter a different story.
+First of all, to model a degree $n$ non-negatively graded manifold by a graded vector bundle requires an unnatural choice of connection (even though it is always possible).
 It is comparable to the fact that to single out a composition of 1-cells of a Lie $n$-groupoid $X_\bullet$ modeled using a Kan simplicial manifold requires an unnatural choice of a section from the horn space $X_1 \times_{X_0} X_1$ to $X_2$ (in this case it is not always possible\footnote{However it is always possible locally which explains the existence of the choice in the infinitesimal case.
 (Private conversation with Dimitry Roytenberg.)}).
-However, there are still some circumstances in which a graded vector bundle arise naturally (namely a preferred connection is chosen somehow) to hold the structure of an NQ manifold.
-For example, a representation up to homotopy $\huaE_n$ of a Lie algebroid $A$ naturally give rises to such a graded vector bundle and there should be an NQ manifold structure on the semidirect product $A \ltimes \huaE_n$ (see Lemma \ref{lem:ruthLie2a}).
-For this reason we still consider that our degree $n$ N-manifold comes from a graded vector bundle $\huaA = A_0 \oplus A_{-1} \oplus \dots \oplus A_{-n+1}$, then, similarly to \eqref{eq:func-ring-algd}, the function ring is the graded commutative algebra, where $A_{-i}^*$ has degree $i+1$ and $C^\infty(M)$ lies in degree 0.
-Then a homological degree 1 vector field $Q$ gives us an anchor $\rho$ and various brackets $l_i$ for $i=1, \dots, n+1$ (see Def. \ref{def:n-algd}).
-We call such an object a {\em split Lie $n$-algebroid}.
-It turns out that if we begin with a degree 2 NQ manifold--for example $T^*[2]T[1]M$, the one corresponding to an exact Courant algebroid (see Section \ref{sec:courant}), then the Courant bracket arises as the derived bracket; however the derived bracket is {\bf different} from $l_2$ no matter how we choose the splitting.
-This picture, which is different from the degree-1 case, clarifies our confusion: what we should obtain from semidirect product construction is $l_2$, but not the Courant bracket, even though they are equivalent in a certain sense. {\bf Notations:} Throughout the paper, we use $\huaE$ to denote the 2-term complex of vector bundles $\partial:E_{-1}\longrightarrow E_0$ and $E_\bullet$ is the corresponding abelian Lie 2-groupoid (Example \ref{ex:abelian2g}). $(A,[\cdot,\cdot]_A,\rho_A)$ is a Lie algebroid and $d_A$ is the corresponding differential defined in \eqref{eq:da}.
-We use $\huaG$ to denote a Lie groupoid $G_1\rightrightarrows G_0$ and $\mathscr{G}$ to denote the Lie groupoid $G_2\rightrightarrows G_1$ in a semistrict Lie 2-groupoid $G_2\rightrightarrows G_1\rightrightarrows G_0$. $d$ is the usual de Rham differential.
-We use $\Id$ to denote the identity map of vector bundles and $id_M (resp. ~id_{G_0})$ is the identity map on the manifold $M (resp. ~G_0)$. {\bf Acknowledgement}: We give our warmest thanks to David Li-Bland, Zhang-Ju Liu, Rajan Mehta, Weiwei Pan, Dimitry Roytenberg, Pavol \v{S}evera, Xiang Tang, and Marco Zambon for very helpful discussions.
-The second author thanks the invitation of the organizers to the conference ``Higher structures in mathematics and physics'' in Z\"urich where this work was initiated.
-She also thanks Prof. Zhang-Ju Liu for his invitation to BICMR where much of the progress on this work was made.
+However, there are still some circumstances in which a graded vector bundle arises naturally (namely a preferred connection is chosen somehow); for example, extensions and semidirect products of a Lie algebroid with its higher representations (see the next paragraph).
+For this reason we will assume that our degree $n$ N-manifold comes from a graded vector bundle $\huaA = A_0 \oplus A_{-1} \oplus \dots \oplus A_{-n+1}$.
+Then, similarly to \eqref{eq:func-ring-algd}, the function ring is the graded commutative algebra, where $A_{-i}^*$ has degree $i+1$ and $C^\infty(M)$ lies in degree 0.
+Then a homological degree 1 vector field $Q$ gives us an anchor $\rho$ and various brackets $l_i$ for $i=1, \dots, n+1$ (see Definition \ref{def:n-algd}).
+We call such an object a {\bf split Lie $n$-algebroid}.
+For example, the NQ manifold $T^*[2]T[1]M$ corresponding to an exact Courant algebroid has an anchor $\rho$ and various brackets $l_i$ given by \eqref{eq:ext-a-structure}.
+The Courant bracket \eqref{eqn:bracket} arises as the derived bracket, which is, unlike the degree 1 case, {\bf different} from the 2-bracket $l_2$, no matter how we choose the splitting.
+It seems that, recently, the language of split Lie $n$-algebroids has slowly become a useful tool for differential geometers to study problems related to NQ manifolds \cite{BP, Jot}.